xieyuheng/inner/source/_posts/person/william-lawvere/sets-for-mathematics.md

 in which the sets themselves are constant, but later we will explicitly describe and construct examples of categories in which the sets are (even continuously) variable.

+- **[Xie]** The category of variable sets might be useful in implementation type system, because a type is different in different context.

+## 1.7 Mappings as Properties

+The term "property" is being used in such a general sense that it means just an arbitrary mapping but from the dual point of view to that of generalized elements.